Why Node.js for CloudLinux?

 Step 6 – Application Deployment

 By this point, you’ll have your application configured and Node.js modules installed, so you’re ready to launch the application!
-CloudLinux makes this very easy: on the same page where you configured your application, click “Run JS Script”.
+CloudLinux makes this effortless: on the same page where you configured your application, click “Run JS Script”.
 This will execute the application startup file that you defined earlier during setup.
-As Node.js applications have several different options, this can bring up another menu with different options to select depending on the application that you’re running.
+As Node.js applications have several options, this can bring up another menu with different options to select depending on the application that you’re running.
 In general, you’ll want to select the “Start” option next.
 Finally, you can select the “Open” option to visit your page, and see your application!

 CloudLinux’s Node.js Selector has many advantages over manual deployment.
-It allows for several different applications to be run under the same user, accessed under the “Setup Node.js App” page in your cPanel account.
+It allows for several applications to be run under the same user, accessed under the “Setup Node.js App” page in your cPanel account.
 Phusion passenger is used for application handoffs, so you won’t need to set up any .htaccess redirects to tell the web server to forward to the applications port.
 With Node.js Selector this is all handled for you.

 Node.js Selector and CloudLinux do not support Litespeed’s Web server, nor NGINX at this time.
 As always, if you’d like to have us configure and install this software on your Liquid Web server, please open a ticket or a chat with our Heroic support team!